KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 # Marketing Strategy

+The new marketing strategy would incorporate both traditional and modern methods in order to fit with changing lifestyles, and to reach the most people possible, perhaps even beyond city boundaries.

 ## Church Mission Statement

 "To glorify God by sharing the love of God, the teachings of Jesus Christ and the power of the Holy Spirit within our community"